Self-care ideas: affordable ways to put your wellbeing first

 • Sleep well

-This may sound obvious, but it’s the easiest way to make sure that you’re looking after yourself every day – try to get a decent night’s sleep.
-You can follow a few simple tips to help you get better quality rest if you’re someone who struggles to fall asleep.
+This may sound obvious, but it’s the easiest way to make sure that you’re looking after yourself every day.
+You can follow a few simple tips to get a decent night’s sleep if you’re someone who struggles to fall asleep.

-You may have heard of ‘sleep hygiene’ – this doesn’t mean ensuring you always have clean sheets every night!
-It means going to bed and getting up at the same time every day.
+You may have heard of ‘sleep hygiene’.
+This does not mean making sure you always have clean sheets every night, it means going to bed and getting up at the same time every day.
 Get into a routine that works for you, and try to stick to it if you can.
 You might also want to try leaving a gap of at least two hours between your evening meal and going to bed.

 • Learn something new

-Learn a new language, watch a documentary or discover some local history.
+Learn a new language, watch a documentary or try gardening.
 There’s no shortage of cheap or even free online courses, so you should be able to find something that takes your fancy.

 Learning about a new topic or picking up a new skill can be very absorbing, helping you to focus on something new and take your mind off any cares or worries.
 Some courses even offer interaction with other students, which can be very enjoyable and adds socialising to your learning.